mseminatore/TeslaJS/README.md

 AP test and report back?
 2. Calendar support not yet functional.
 If someone can share the JSON for a valid calendar request that would help!
-3. Sunroof API was recently changed by Tesla to limit functionality.
-Will be addressed in TeslaJS soon.

 # Tesla API Documentation